Minimal surfaces with negative curvature in large dimensional spheres

-\begin{theorem}[\sc Sacks--Uhlenbeck, Song] Let $\Gamma$ be a torsion free discrete group acting cocompactly on the hyperbolic plane $\hh$.
-Let $X$ be a closed Riemann surface and $\rho: \pi_1(X) \to \U(n)$ a unitary representation.
-Then, there exists a $\rho$-equivariant energy minimizing harmonic map $\psi: \hh \to \bfS^{2n-1}$. \end{theorem} Actually, the torsion free hypothesis seems superfluous and this extension is also true when the quotient is an orbifold.
+\begin{theorem}[\sc Sacks--Uhlenbeck, Song] Let $\Gamma$ be a discrete group acting cocompactly on the hyperbolic plane $\hh$.
+Let $\rho$ be a finite energy unitary representation of $\Gamma$ in $\U(n)$.
+Then, there exists a $\rho$-equivariant energy minimizing harmonic map $\psi$ from $\hh$ to $\bfS^{2n-1}$. \end{theorem}